 IIoT follows the same principles as IoT but in industrial settings, where systems, people, and devices communicate with each other in a connected network.
-One such example are IoT sensors equipped to forklifts in a manufacturing facility, that communicate location information and detect nearby obstacles.
+One example is forklifts equipped with tracking sensors in a manufacturing facility that communicate location information and detect nearby obstacles.
 The most significant benefit IIoT has had on the industrial revolution is its ability to provide data that we’ve never had before, allowing companies to make more informed decisions.
-Here are five specific ways that IIoT is changing the industry.

 1) Increased Visibility

-Entire facilities can be connected, from vehicles and assets to personnel, just by wearing tags with sensors attached.
-The location and time stamped information can then be integrated with systems like Enterprise Resource Planning (ERP), allowing for greater connectivity.
-This information is also available on a consolidated user interface and on a variety of devices, taking operational awareness to new levels.
+Entire facilities can be connected, from vehicles and assets to personnel, through tags with sensors attached.
+The location and time-stamped information can then be integrated with systems like Enterprise Resource Planning (ERP), allowing for greater connectivity.
+This information is also available on a consolidated user interface and on a variety of devices, for digitized and highly-accessible operational awareness.

 2) Higher Efficiency due to Automated Workflows